 Sugar Mill Restaurant - Some Jamaican cuisine specialties in a formal setting.

-Both Half Moon Shopping Centre and the City Centre have duty free shops selling luxury items.
-Multiple craft markets are also in downtown Mo Bay selling an eclectic mix of goods but expect to bargain hard.
+Both Half Moon Shopping Centre and the City Centre have duty-free shops selling luxury items in Montego Bay.
+Multiple craft markets can also be found in downtown Mo Bay, selling an eclectic mix of goods, but expect to bargain hard.

 Rum and coffee